SVGautham/movie_recommend_model/README.md

 # movie_recommend_model
-ovie recommender machine learning project machine learning prediction analysis on the data set available on the internet and tools used are  numpy, pandas, matplotlib.
+movie recommender machine learning project machine learning prediction analysis on the data set available on the internet and tools used are  numpy, pandas, matplotlib.
 The data was then cleaned and visualized the data and then prediction was made.